Changissnz/political_commentary_with_anecdotes__08-19-2026/README.md

 And American Democratic policies really did keep big money concentrated in the same hands.
 Therefore, I think Democratic policies did a better job of lying about modern contemporaries to the United Fruit Company and the East India Tea Company than the Republicans have been.
-They attempted to integrate it into statist governance, instead of allowing for gambling spirits and proto-feudalism to become the thing, the mark of rulers and champions alike.
+They attempted to integrate them into statist governance, instead of allowing for gambling spirits and proto-feudalism to become the thing, the mark of rulers and champions alike.
 I'm not going to take any more steps in advancing this claim, after reviewing the fact that some decisions are taken from circumstantial stress.
 Everyone, leaders and subjects, bends to stress, but not in